ip69719/ci-portfolio-four/README.md

 ### Frameworks, Libraries & Programs Used

+* [Bootstrap v 4.6](https://getbootstrap.com/) CSS framework was used for creating responsive design.
 * [Django](https://www.djangoproject.com/) web framework was used to create the application.
 * [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/index.html) used for styling of all forms
 * [Font Awesome](https://fontawesome.com/) was used to obtain icons for the website.